 I don’t say that to be glib, nor as a comment on my wealth.
 I don’t mean I gained any satisfaction from wasting money on vulgar Bond Street trinkets.
 I mean, I had a genuine and pronounced talent for finding items of worth and convincing their owners to part with them.
 The most valuable things always need to be hunted, and that was where I excelled.
 It started by simply cross-referencing auction catalogues with local records and slightly obscure books of art history, but soon I had a network of contacts and took dinner with some of the most eccentric curio dealers in the world.

 It was Desmond Lorell that first told me of the books.
 They were a rumour, as these things always are, and he had no idea of the dangers.
 “Magic books” he called them.
-He had believed them to be coded spellbooks derived, of all things, from the writings of Merlin!
+He had believed them to be coded spell books derived, of all things, from the writings of Merlin!

 Poor Desmond.
 When he finally found one, an old leather-bound thing titled The Stalwart Hunters’ Almanac, he had no idea what to do with it.
 I suppose, looking back, his death was a very good thing for me.
 The extent of the mutilation, and how closely it correlated with the passages he had described to me, left little doubt as to the connection.
 So when I acquired the book myself I took exceptional precautions.